miykael/nipype-beginner-s-guide/_sources/neuroimaging.txt

        :width: 270pt
        :align: center

-Because the BOLD signal has to be measured very fast, the resolution of functional images is normally lower (2-4mm) than the resolution in a structural images (0.5-1.5mm).
+Because the BOLD signal has to be measured quickly, the resolution of functional images is normally lower (2-4mm) than the resolution of structural images (0.5-1.5mm).
 But this depends strongly on the strength of the magnetic field in the scanner, e.g. 1.5T, 3T or 7T.
 In a functional image, the gray matter is seen as bright and the white matter as dark colors, which is the exact opposite to structural images.

-Depending on the paradigmn, we talk from an **event-related**, **block** or **resting-state design**:
+Depending on the paradigm, we talk about **event-related**, **block** or **resting-state** designs.

-* **event-related design**: Event-releated means that the stimuli shown to the participants in the scanner, are only shown briefly and generally in random order.
-This means that the BOLD response consists of short bursts (peak) and look more or less like the line shown in the picture above.
+* **event-related design**: Event-related means that stimuli are administered to the subjects in the scanner for a short period.
+The stimuli are only administered briefly and generally in random order.
+Stimuli are typically visual, but audible or or other sensible stimuli could also be used.
+This means that the BOLD response consists of short bursts of activity, which should manifest as peaks, and should look more or less like the line shown in the graph above.

-* **block design**: If multiple stimulation of similar nature are shown in a block or phase of 10-30 seconds, we talk about a block design.
-Such a design has the advantages that the peak in the BOLD signal is not just reach for a short period but stays on a plateau for a longer time.
-This makes it easier to detect an underlying activation increase in the brain.
+* **block design**: If multiple stimuli of a similar nature are shown in a block, or phase, of 10-30 seconds, that is a block design.
+Such a design has the advantages that the peak in the BOLD signal is not just attained for a short period but elevated for a longer time, creating a plateau in the graph.
+This makes it easier to detect an underlying activation increase.

-* **resting-state design**: Resting-state paradigms are acquisition in the absence of stimulation.
-Subjects are asked to lay still and rest in the scanner, without falling asleep.
+* **resting-state design**: Resting-state designs acquire data in the absence of stimulation.
+Subjects are asked to lay still and rest in the scanner without falling asleep.
 The goal of such a scan is to record brain activation in the absence of an external task.
 This is sometimes done to analyze the functional connectivity of the brain.

 dMRI (diffusion MRI)